Kristoffer Askildsen: Loan to Lecce

 On 17 July 2022, Askildsen joined Lecce on a season-long loan.

 Midtjylland

 On July 1, 2024, Danish Superliga club FC Midtjylland confirmed that Askildsen joined the club on a contract until June 2028.

 Viking

-At the end of March 2025, Askildsen returned to Norway, signing with Eliteserien club Viking FK for four-years.
+At the end of March 2025, Askildsen returned to Norway, signing with Eliteserien club Viking for four years.
+He made 27 appearances and scored three goals as Viking won the 2025 Eliteserien.